-Do you have problems sleeping that are starting to affect your day-to-day life?
+Do you have sleep difficulties that are starting to affect your day-to-day life?

-At Eddins Counseling, we know that sleep is an essential part of our overall well-being.
-And with our guidance and support, you can overcome stressors keeping you awake and get a restful night’s sleep that will restore your energy and ability to live the life you want.
+At Eddins Counseling, we know that healthy sleep is an essential part of our overall well-being.
+And with treatment of insomnia, you can overcome stressors keeping you awake and get a restful night’s sleep that will restore your energy and ability to live the life you want.